-Fought porcs before and in a porcine-humanoid fray again?
+Fought porcs before and are now in a porcine-humanoid fray again?
 Advantage!

 Share good posts with good goblins.
 Claytonian at the gmails.